Master449/hugorestech/content/_index.md

 ## TreeView

-This tree view updates automatically via the given path.
+This tree view updates automatically via the files in a given path.

 {{< treeview rootpath="/General" />}}